stravalib/stravalib/docs/contributing/development-guide.md

 It is used by methods in `client.py` to de-serialize raw response data into the domain entities in `model.py`.

+## Python support
+We loosely follow the [Numpy guidelines defined in NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html) for Python version support.
+However, in some cases we may decide to support older versions of Python given visible community demand for such support.

 ## Code style, linting & typing

 We use the following tools to ensure consistent code format that follows